cataseven/Summary-Card/README.md

   perform_action: script.restart
 ```

-## Vacuum: Input Select in Popup
+## Vacuum & Lawn Mower: Input Select in Popup

-For vacuum domain cards, when tap or hold action is set to **More Info**, you can optionally display `input_select` entities inside the popup (e.g., for map selection):
+For vacuum and lawn mower domain cards, when tap or hold action is set to **More Info**, you can optionally display `input_select` entities inside the popup (e.g., for map selection):

 ```yaml
 - domain: vacuum